 The financial year 2015-16 was a promising year for ALC India and the communities that it has partnered with.
-The year saw certain remarkable milestones being achieved by community enterprises (producer companies) promoted by ALC India.
-It was also a bright year for ALC India in terms of business generation.
+The year saw certain remarkable milestones being achieved by community enterprises (Producer Companies) promoted by ALC India and also a bright year for ALC India itself in terms of business generation.

-The year witnessed significant progress in community participation and several producer companies (PCs) promoted by ALC India initiated their businesses.
+The year witnessed significant progress in terms of increased community participation and several of the Producer Companies (PCs) promoted by ALC India initiating their business.

-ALC India's collaboration with Tata Power to partner with 3,000 dairy farmers in Maval, Pune to set up a dairy producer company is not less than any dream project.
-The project will give ALC India a chance to replicate the Mulukanoor Women Cooperative Dairy's model, thereby creating a significant impact in the Maval region.
+ALC India's collaboration with Tata Power to partner with 3,000 dairy farmers in Maval, Pune to set up a dairy producer company is a dream project in every sense.
+The project would give ALC India a chance to replicate the Mulkanoor model there creating significant impact in the Maval region.